Less or fewer?

 Do you ever waver when it comes to choosing between less and fewer?
 You’re in good company, as the above examples (both taken from a British newspaper website on the same date) demonstrate.
 You may even be one of the many people who are blissfully unaware that there’s a distinction between the two.
 Alternatively, if you’re like me, a stickler to the core, you’re likely to wince every time you spot ‘less problems’ and similar cases of non-standard usage.

-A few months ago, we ran the following poll testing people on the following sentences:
+A while ago, we ran the following poll testing people on the following sentences: